Treating Hip Dysplasia in Dogs

 The word “dysplasia” is a medical term that means abnormal growth or development.
 Animals with hip dysplasia are born with normal hip joints, but they experience structural changes to the joints as they grow and develop.
 Over time, these changes cause problems like joint instability, erosion of the cartilage that cushions the joint, and the development of bone spurs.

-Hip dysplasia most commonly affects large breed dogs, although smaller breeds and cats can also be affected.
+Hip dysplasia most commonly affects large breed dogs like German Shepherds, although smaller breeds and cats can also be affected.
 Symptoms of hip dysplasia can begin in young dogs as early as 5-6 months of age, although many dogs do not develop noticeable signs until later in life.

 This condition is most common in large, stocky breeds such as the American Bulldog, St. Bernard, and the Basset Hound.
 Popular breeds such as German Shepherds, Labs, and Golden Retrievers also have a high incidence of hip dysplasia.